theimowski/SuaveMusicStore/index.md

 - `Xml` is an internal Suave type holding object model for the HTML markup
 - `index` is our representation of HTML markup.
 - `html` is a function that takes a list of other tags as its argument.
 So do `head` and `body`.
-- `text` serves outputing plain text into an HTML element.
+- `text` serves outputting plain text into an HTML element.
-- `xmlToString` transformates the object model into the resulting raw HTML string.
+- `xmlToString` transforms the object model into the resulting raw HTML string.

 > Note: `tag` function from Suave takes 3 arguments ().
-> We've defined the `aHref` function by invoking `tag` with only 2 arguments, and the compilator is perfectly happy with that - Why?
+> We've defined the `aHref` function by invoking `tag` with only 2 arguments, and the compiler is perfectly happy with that - Why?
 > This concept is called "partial application", and allows us to invoke a function by passing only a subset of arguments.
 > When we invoke a function with only a subset of arguments, the function will return another function that will expect the rest of arguments.
 > In our case this means `aHref` is of type `string -> Xml -> Xml`, so the second "hidden" argument to `aHref` is of type `Xml`.